xendarboh/mina-oracle-humanode/README.md

 ## Development

-Note: the example configuration values will work for local development.
+Note: The example `AUTH_HUMANODE` configuration values will work for local development.
 For production deployment, a custom OAuth2 client-id is needed from the Humanode team.

 - Copy `env` config file from the example and customize: